core-wg/yang-cbor/draft-ietf-core-yang-cbor-latest.md

 * child: A schema node defined within a collection such as a container, a list, a case, a notification, an RPC input, an RPC output, an action input, an action output.

-* delta : Difference between the SID assigned to the current schema node and the SID assigned to the parent.
+* delta : Difference between the current SID and a reference SID.
+A reference SID is defined for each context for which deltas are used.

 * parent: The collection in which a schema node is defined.